 Hence, we can acknowledge the top 10 high demand skills for the next 10 years.

-These skills are being searched by learners, researchers, and those exploring new opportunities:
+These skills are being searched for by learners, researchers, and those exploring new opportunities:

 - Artificial Intelligence